finia2NA/GrammarCrammer/server/STRUCTURE.md

 - Every public AI function records usage via `recordUsage()` after the call completes.
 - `generateExplanationBackground(nodeId)` — fire-and-forget: generates and persists explanation, updating `explanationStatus` on the Deck from `pending → generating → ready` (or `error`).

+### `srs.service.ts`
+Spaced-repetition scheduling logic.
+- Takes AI star rating and user star rating from a post-session review.
+- Calculates the next review interval using a simple SM-2-style algorithm.
+- Updates `dueAt` and `intervalDays` on the Deck.

+### `notification.service.ts`
+Push notification delivery.
+- Queries users whose `NotificationSchedule.scheduledFor` is in the past.
+- Finds decks due for review (where `dueAt <= now`).
+- Sends batched notifications via the Expo push API.
+- Records a `NotificationDelivery` row (keyed on `userId + studyDayKey`) to prevent duplicate sends.

+### `email.service.ts`
+Transactional email via the Resend API.
+- Currently used for password reset: generates a time-limited token, stores its hash in `PasswordResetToken`, and sends the link.

+### `analytics.service.ts`
+Server-side PostHog event tracking.
+Fires events for AI usage, errors, and user actions to allow monitoring without exposing raw usage data to the client.

 ### `usage.service.ts`
 Manages cost tracking and spending limits for the central API key.
 - `recordUsage()` — atomically inserts a ledger row and updates the monthly summary in a transaction.